slatedocs/slate/source/includes/_oy-tutorial.md

 ![Image: As Child - AccState - 4b.
 2 Requests to connect.png](../images/As_Child_AccState_4b_2_Requests_to_connect.png)![Image: As Child - AccState - 4e.
 Confirmation to connect](../images/As_Child_AccState_4e_Confirmation_to_connect.png)

-3. After successfully received the parent request to connect, you will find your parent information near the top right corner of your page, and you are now connected as a parent-subsidiary account
+3. After successfully received the parent request to connect, you will find your parent information near the top right corner of your page, and you are now connected as a parent-child account

 ![Image: As Child - AccState - 4h.
 Success add new head company](../images/As_Child_AccState_4h_Success_add_new_head_company.png)

-**B. Topup money to a subsidiary account**
+**B. Topup money to a child account**

-After having a working parent-subsidiary account, you can transfer money to the subsidiary account by accessing the menu Subsidiaries → List of Subsidiaries
+After having a working parent-child account, you can transfer money to the child account by accessing the menu Children → List of Children
 1. Find the account that you wished to top-up
 2. Click the “+ Top Up” button
 3. Fill in the amount you wish to top-up